 When a new clone is created, by default it shares only its methods, wardrobe, and jukebox with its parent.
 All other properties are copied to the clone, but not shared.
 (One exception is that a new permanent clone is given a random position.
 Another is that temporary clones share the scripts in their parent's scripting area.
 A third is that sprite-local variables that the parent creates after cloning are shared with its children.)
 If the value of a shared property is changed in the parent, then the children see the new value.
 If the value of a shared property is changed in the sharing link is broken, and a new private version is created in that child.
 (This is the mechanism by which a child chooses not to share a property with its parent.)
 "Changed" in this context means using the set or change block for a variable, editing a block in the Block Editor, editing a costume or sound, or inserting, deleting, or reordering costumes or sounds.
 To change a property from unshared to shared, the child uses the inherit command block.
-The pulldown menu in the block lists all the things this sprite can inherit from its parent (which might be nothing, if this sprite has no parent) and is not already inheriting.
-But that would prevent telling a child to inherit, so if the inherit block is inside a ring, its pulldown menu includes all the things a child could inherit from this sprite.
-Right-clicking on the scripting area of a permanent clone gives a menu option to share the entire collection of scripts from its parent, as a temporary clone does.
+The pulldown menu in the block lists all the things this sprite can

-1 Some languages popular in the "real world" today, such as Javascript, claim to use prototyping, but their object system is much more complicated than what we are describing (we're guessing it's because they were designed by people too familiar with class/instance programming) that has, in some circles, given prototyping a bad name.
+&lt;sup>1 Some languages popular in the "real world" today, such as JavaScript, claim to use prototyping, but their object system is much more complicated than what we are describing (we're guessing it's because they were designed by people too familiar with class/instance programming); that has, in some circles, given prototyping a bad name.
 Our prototyping design comes from Object Logo, and before that, from Henry Lieberman.
 [Lieberman, H., Using Prototypical Objects to Implement Shared Behavior in Object-Oriented Systems, First Conference on Object-Oriented Programming Languages, Systems, and Applications [OOPSLA-86], ACM SigCHI, Portland, OR, September, 1986.
 Also in Object-Oriented Computing, Gerald Peterson, Ed., IEEE Computer Society Press, 1987.]